Share this post on:

 • Fours usually feel they are defective or missing something somehow, and Sixes tend to doubt, question, and blame themselves.

-• Both Fours and Sixes can get stuck in life and have a hard time moving forward, Fours because they can be overly self-critical and overly attached to specific emotions, believing things are hopeless, and Sixes because they can overthink issues and events, experience “analysis paralysis,” doubt their abilities, and fear success.
+• Both Fours and Sixes can get stuck in life and have a hard time moving forward.
+Fours can be overly self-critical and overly attached to specific emotions, believing things are hopeless, and Sixes can overthink issues and events, experience “analysis paralysis,” doubt their abilities, and fear success.

 • There are also clear distinctions between Fours and Sixes.